 Adolescence is a time of incredible growth and development.
 Young people are figuring out how to be independent individuals; discovering what their passions and interests are and creating an identity separate from their parents and families.
 Teens are particularly interested in their peers.
 When they look for guidance and advice, in addition to parents, teachers, and other influential people in their lives, they often turn to peers.
 Their drive toward independence impacts their motivation; it becomes all about discovering who they are and who they want to become.

-During the adolescence, teens are striving to meet milestones individually and socially.
+During the adolescence, teen learning is complicated by individual and social milestones.
 Dr. Erik Erikson, one of the fathers of developmental psychology, describes adolescence as a time when people are trying to define their identity.
 Teens often test limits to try to understand better who they are and who they want to become.
 This time of discovery leads to some of the hallmark behaviors of taking risks and defying authority.
 Teens are also interested in creating and maintaining a close-knit peer group.
 Peers are often the judge and jury; providing feedback and guidance about interests and goals to assist teens discovering their potential life path.

 Appropriate encouragement during the time of exploration can provide young people with the tools and experiences they need to develop into confident adults.
 While finding the balance of allowing some additional freedom and setting healthy boundaries can be a challenge for parents, the results are well worth it.